shaammiru/shaammiru/README.md

 ### Hi there 👋

-My name is Muhammad Syamil Hamami, I'm a software engineer, focusing on backend development.
+My name is Muhammad Syamil Hamami, a dedicated student at UIN Sunan Gunung Djati Bandung.
+I am deeply passionate about software engineering, particularly focusing on backend development.
+Currently, I'm exploring the Go programming language and the Chi framework to enhance my skills.

 <p align="center">
   <a href="https://skillicons.dev">